jeffwilcox/jeffwilcox.blog/_posts/2015-11-18-azure-on-github.md

 layout: post
 comments: true
 title: "From 20 to 2,000 engineers on GitHub: Azure, GitHub and our Open Source Portal"
-categories: [windows-azure, microsoft-azure, cloud, open-source]
+categories: [azure, microsoft-azure, cloud, open-source]
 tags: [tech, azure, cloud, github, compliance, nodejs]
 ---
 On the [Microsoft Azure team our GitHub presence today](https://github.com/azure) is operating at more than an order of